Improved Detection of Face Presentation Attacks Using Image Decomposition: Analysis

 For distant lighting, \cite{basri2003lambertian} shows that $k_l^0 = 0$ for odd values of $l > 1$.
 For even values, $k$ decays rapidly, and $k_l^0$ becomes quite small for $l>2$.
 This implies that the image is largely determined by the first nine spherical harmonics of the lighting, of order 0, 1, and 2.
 When the lighting is not distant, \cite{frolova2004accuracy} show that third order harmonics can also appear in $i$, but their effect becomes minimal when the light source is not very close to the object.
 For example, when the distance to the light is eight times the sphere's radius, these effects become almost imperceptible.

 Next, we consider the effect of light impinging on a printed photograph that is being imaged to create a spoof.
 We assume that the photo is matte (eg., Lambertian) and planar.
-If this is not the case, additional shininess or geometric distortion effects will provide further cues that can be used to detect a spoof.
+If this is not the case, geometric distortion effects will provide further cues that can be used to detect a spoof.
 If the photograph is flat, and the light sources are distant, then the light's intensity is completely uniform on the photo.
 The effect of light is merely to provide a scale factor to the resulting image.
 In this case, a photograph of a photograph will look identical to the original photograph, if it were captured with brighter or dimmer light.

 If the light is not distant, then the intensity of light striking the photograph is generally not uniform.
 This effect does not drop off very quickly with the distance to the light.
-For example, if a source of light is at a 45-degree angle to the photograph, and the distance to it is eight times as large as half the width of the photo, the near side of the photograph will receive about 40\% stronger illumination than the far side.
-We also consider the effects of the first-order term in the variation of lighting on the photo.
-That is, we suppose, WLOG, that the lighting intensity striking the photo can be described as $ax + b$.
-Higher-order terms can be analyzed in a similar way.
-This means that the image we get is equivalent to an image of a sphere with irradiance:
+For example, if a source of light is at a 45$^{\circ}$ angle to the photograph, and the distance to it is eight times as large as half the width of the photo, the near side of the photograph will receive about 40\% stronger illumination than the far side.
+In the supplementary material we consider the effects of the first order term in the variation of lighting on the photo.

-Spherical harmonics can be written in a complex or real form.
-If we write them in a real form, $x = Y_1^{-1}$, so we have:

-The second term on the right hand side includes the product of two spherical harmonics.
-In general, this produces new harmonics of different orders (see \cite{sloan2008stupid}).
-In particular it contains the product of $Y_1^{-1}$ with $Y_2^m$, which can produce significant third order terms.
-As a simple example of this, consider the product of $\cos(\theta)$ and $\cos(2\theta)$ (these are first and second order spherical harmonics, respectively, absent some normalizing constants).
-Using trigonometric identities it is easy to show:

-$\cos(3\theta)$ is a combination of third-order harmonics.
-Therefore we can see that if we photograph a photo of a Lambertian sphere, and the lighting varies linearly across the photo, we can obtain an image with significant third-order harmonics that are unlikely to arise when we directly photograph the sphere.